wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 local bar = require("foo.bar") -- Loads a file from the path: ./foo/bar.lua
 ```

+### The Namespacing Problem With `require`

+Unlike import statements in other programming languages, the `require` function does not use relative paths.
+Instead, it is based on the exact string passed into to the function.
+(And every mod directory is added to list of directories to look through.)

+This causes a problem for mods that have an overlap in the `require` string.
+For example, imagine that there are two mods, mod 1 and mod 2.
+Both mods have a file called "foo.lua" and both mods use a require statement of `local foo = require("foo")`.
+Mod 1 will work normally, but when mod 2 loads, its require statement will actually return the "foo.lua" file from mod 1.

+In order to work around this problem, mods have conventionally put all of their Lua files in a directory that matches the name of their mod.
+For example, mod 1 would make a directory called `mod1` and have an import statement like: `local foo = require("mod1.foo")`

+This way, there would never be a conflict as long as there are no other mods called "mod1".

 ### The `luamod` Problem With `require`

 `luamod` is a console command that will reload a mod.
 This is helpful when you are developing a mod and you want to immediately test your changes without having to go back to the menu.

 Unfortunately, require caching causes the `luamod` console command to not work correctly.
 If code inside of a module is updated, it will not be reflected in game after using the `luamod` command because the reference to the module is already cached.

-### The Namespacing Problem With `require`

-Because require caching is based on the string passed to the function, this causes a problem for mods that have an overlap in the string.
-For example, imagine that there are two mods, mod 1 and mod 2.
-Both mods have a file called "foo.lua" and both mods use a require statement of `local foo = require("foo")`.
-Mod 1 will work normally, but when mod 2 loads, its require statement will actually return the "foo.lua" file from mod 1.

 ### `include`

-In order to get around these two problems, Kilburn added an Isaac-specific API function called `include` in Repentance patch v1.06.J818. `include` works in a mostly identical way to `require`, except it will never cache the result, causing the code to execute every time.
+In order to get around the namespacing problem and the `luamod` problem, Kilburn added an Isaac-specific API function called `include` in Repentance patch v1.06.J818. `include` works in a mostly identical way to `require`, except it will never cache the result, causing the code to execute every time.
 (It will also never get files from other people's mods, even if the paths are identical.)

 ### Sharing Variables